 GGplot2 Histogram: Next Steps

 The topic of how to create a histogram, and how to create one the right way is a broad one.
 And this tutorial’s goal was to provide you with all the necessary steps to create a ggplot histogram in R. However, you shouldn’t limit yourself to one environment only.
-So, if you’d like to develop your data visualization skillset in technologies like Python, R, Tableau, and Excel, check out our Complete Data Visualization Course.
+So, if you’d like to develop your data visualization skillset, check out our Complete Data Visualization with Python, R, Tableau, and Excel course.